keptn-sandbox/keptn-on-k3s/README.md

 * [Cloud Automation Hands-On Instructions](./cloudautomation/INSTRUCTIONS.md)
 * [Cloud Automation Workshop Setup Instructions](./cloudautomation/README.md)

+## CHANGE with Keptn 0.17.0

+Keptn now requires a Git upstream for every new project.
+If use any of the demo options (dynatrace, prometheus, cloudautomation) the installation script will automatically use the --with-gitea option to install a Gitea git repository and also installs the Gitea Provisioner Service.

 ## Running on Keptn on k3s with demo projects

 **Before you start - make sure to pick the right branch for your Keptn Version!**